TheEternalComrade/The-Prince-Keeb/JOURNAL.md

 Time Spent: 5 hours TT

 ## May 19, 2025
-I figureed out to offset my case outline!
+I figured out how to offset my case outline!
 It turns out that if you zoomed in really really close, the lines weren't properly connected.
 I fixed this, and everthing went swimmingly.

 Until....I looked at the Gateron KS-33 data sheet.
 To my surprise, the max distance that can be between the pcb and switch is 2.5 millimeters.